phuoctr/XRController/README.md

 ## Gestures
+At the moment, this controller supports following gestures, in future version of the hardware and software I hope to include more gestures

-Swiping left/right on a touch zone
+- Swiping left/right on a touch zone
-Swiping up/down
+- Swiping up/down
-Quick press
+- Quick press
-Long press
+- Long press